realpython/members/README.md

 1. Users should be able to view all the chapters
 1. Users should be able to view a single chapter
-1. User should be able to view standards, lessons, and exercises within a chapter
+1. User should be able to view standards and lessons within a chapter
 1. Users should be able to mark a lesson complete (current)